 As China's Coronavirus Cases Rise, U.S. Agencies Map Out Domestic Containment Plans

-China has reported a large surge of cases of the novel coronavirus – upping its count from under 3,000 to over 4,500 as of Tuesday morning.
-More than 100 deaths have also been reported.
-It is spreading rapidly in many provinces, and sporadic cases have now been reported in 18 other locations outside of China – from Australia and France to Canada.
+China has reported a large surge of cases of the novel coronavirus — upping its count from under 3,000 to over 4,500 as of Tuesday morning.
+More than 100 deaths have been reported.
+It is spreading rapidly in many provinces, and sporadic cases have now been reported in 18 other locations outside of China, including Australia, France and Canada.

-In the United States, the case count remains at five – all among people who had recently returned from Wuhan, China.
-And a at a news conference today, top U.S. health officials reiterated that the disease – while serious – is not currently a threat to ordinary Americans.
+In the United States, the case count remains at five — all people who had recently returned from Wuhan, China.
+And at a news conference Tuesday, top U.S. health officials reiterated that the disease — while serious — is not currently a threat to ordinary Americans.

-"At this point Americans should not worry for their own safety," said Alex Azar, secretary of the department of Health and Human Services at the press briefing Tuesday.
+"At this point, Americans should not worry for their own safety," said Alex Azar, health and human services secretary, at the press briefing Tuesday.

-While risk to most Americans remains low, Dr. Nancy Messonnier, the director of the National Center for Immunization and Respiratory Diseases at the Centers for Disease Control and Prevention, noted that, "risk is dependent on exposure," adding that health care workers or others who know they have been in contact with a person exposed to the virus should take precautions.
+While risk to most Americans remains low, Dr. Nancy Messonnier, the director of the National Center for Immunization and Respiratory Diseases at the Centers for Disease Control and Prevention, noted that "risk is dependent on exposure" and that health care workers or others who know they have been in contact with a person exposed to the virus should take precautions.

-The federal government continues to adjust its approach to preventing the disease from taking hold in the U.S. Monday night the CDC and the State Department announced that a travel advisory recommending that Americans avoid travel to China when at all possible.
+The federal government continues to adjust its approach to preventing the disease from taking hold in the U.S. On Monday night, the CDC and the State Department announced that a travel advisory recommending that Americans avoid travel to China when at all possible.

 Airport screening is also being expanded from five airports to 20, with the goal of screening all passengers returning from China and letting people know what they should do if they fall ill after they get home.